 The MIX Office is primarily responsible for two types of agreements:

 - International Student Exchange (MOA) – A bilateral agreement that enables the exchange of students with a partner institution on a tuition-waiver basis for one or two semesters of study.

 - Hoakipa Scholars Program (MOA) – A unilateral agreement that enables students from partner institutions to receive a tuition discount to study at UHM for one or two semesters of study; it does not enable UHM students to study at the partner institution.
 More details here.

-Student exchange agreements are always entered into in the spirit of reciprocity; there must be demonstrated interest from UHM students as well as evidence that students will benefit from the establishment of a new exchange.
-Questions about proposing a new international exchange program?
-Contact MIX.
+To propose a new student exchange partnership, please complete the MIX Student Exchange Agreement Proposal Form and send it to the MIX Office (QLC 206) or send a scanned signed copy to firstname.lastname@example.org.
+Student exchange agreements are entered into in the spirit of reciprocity.
+Thus, there must be demonstrated interest from UHM students as well as evidence that students will benefit from the establishment of a new exchange partnership.

 The proposal will be reviewed by the Manoa International Exchange Advisory Committee.
 If the proposal is approved, the MIX Office, with the assistance of the proposing unit, will contact the partner institution to begin negotiating the terms of the agreement.
 Agreements should not be negotiated with prospective partners until the proposal has been received and approved.